1960 Houston Oilers season

 The 1960 Houston Oilers season was the first season for the Houston Oilers as a professional American football franchise; Head Coach Lou Rymkus led the Oilers to the AFL Eastern Division title, with a 10–4 record.
 It was also the first American Football League season.
 It ended with a 24–16 victory in the AFL championship game at home over the Los Angeles Chargers (10–4).

-Offseason
+Player movements

 AFL draft

 In the 1960 AFL draft, the Houston Oilers selected the following players.